Kishu

 Origin and historical development

-The Kishu, also known as the Kishu Ken, is an ancient Japanese breed originating from the mountainous regions of the Kii Peninsula, specifically the Wakayama and Mie prefectures.
-These dogs were historically utilized as versatile hunting companions, primarily for wild boar and deer.
-Their development was shaped by the rugged terrain and the isolation of the region, which helped preserve the purity of the breed.
-As a primitive breed, they possess a strong instinctual drive and a stoic, dignified temperament that reflects their heritage as silent hunters.
-The breed was designated as a Natural Monument of Japan in 1934, a status that underscores its cultural significance and the strict champion rules governing its preservation.
+The Kishu, also known as the Kishu Ken, is an ancient Japanese breed originating from the mountainous regions of the Kii Peninsula.
+Historically, these dogs were utilized as versatile hunting companions, primarily for wild boar and deer.
+Their development was heavily influenced by the rugged terrain and the isolation of the region, which helped preserve the purity of their bloodlines for centuries.
+Unlike many other breeds that underwent significant crossbreeding, the Kishu remained relatively unchanged, maintaining its primitive instincts and physical resilience.

 FCI Standard & Characteristics